thekswenson/Zombi/README.md

 4. -g_loc is the location of the root genome gff file.
 In this example,
 5. -fc is the feature choice.
 You can choose to look at either individual CDS regions or entire genes.

-Here is an example run of ZombiPhy using the default parameters in Parameters/ and the genome data from chicken chromosome 4 (Available here: https://ftp.ensembl.org/pub/release-110/gff3/gallus_gallus/)
+Here is an example run of ZombiPhy using the default parameters in Parameters/ZombiPhyParameters and the genome data from chicken chromosome 4 (Available here: https://ftp.ensembl.org/pub/release-110/gff3/gallus_gallus/)

     Python ZombiPhy.py -s_loc ../SimPhy_1.0.2/bin/simphy_mac64 -params Parameters/ZombiPhyParameters.tsv -o ../output -g_loc ../genomes/chicken/chr4.gff -fc gene

-**Running name pending** ...
+**Running Seqsim.py**

+Running Seqsim.py is very simple.
+There are 5 arguments:
+1. g_loc is the location of the reference genome (a fasta file).
+2. params is the location of a Sequence parameters file.
+These are completely identical to the sequence parameter file format of Zombi.
+3. -o is the location in which to save the output files.
+This MUST be identical to the location used for the ZombiPhy outputs.
+4. -r is the number of reps used for the ZombiPhy run.
+5. -p is the number of cores to use for the sequence simulation.

+Here is an example run of seqsim using the default parameters in Parameters/ZombiPhyParameters and the genome data from chicken chromosome 4.
+Please note that running the following code requires a lot of time and processing, and is best done through a computing cluster.

+    Python Seqsim.py -g_loc ../genomes/chicken/chr4.fa -params Parameters/SequenceParameters.tsv -o ../output -r 3 -p 8

 ### Running Zombi Independently ###